CALL OUR MESA BANKRUPTCY TEAM TODAY AT (480) 833-8000

 WHEN TO FILE BANKRUPTCY – TIMING IS IMPORTANT

 Losing a job can result in a bankruptcy situation.
-If you lose your income, and have little or no savings, you are at the mercy of finding a new career that will pay the bills.
-For some Mesa residents, this takes months to regain employment.
+Thus, if you lose your income, and have little or no savings, you are at the mercy of finding a new career that will pay the bills.
+Therefore, for some Mesa residents, this takes months to regain employment.
 Meanwhile, with no income for an extended period of time, bills add up.
 Needing to patch the situation, people turn to credit cards, loans, or payday loans.
 Now, on top of no paycheck, minimum monthly payments come due.
 It’s an unfortunate situation, but the hole keeps getting deeper and deeper.
 Realistically, you need to get out form under your debt.
 Even if you find employment, the debt situation may have gotten severe.

 If you lost your job, then gain employment, that is great!
 But if you are in need of a bankruptcy, and your new income exceeds the Arizona median income limit, and you can’t pass the Means Test, you may not be able to discharge all of your debts.